An Expat Talks about Living in Hamilton, Bermuda

 3. It is too hot and humid for several months of the year to stay outside for much of the day.
 So indoors and airy conditioning rules.

 4. The doctors offices we attended are not as open and clinical as those we used in NHS UK.
 They are professional but the appointments are far ahead and the investigations take forever.
-I can understand why expats fly off island to get things
+I can understand why expats fly off island to get things done.

 We have to wait for three months for a dentist appointment - that's asking for one asap.
 The routine ones are five months ahead and that's common on several dental practices on the island.